minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	ALLY  BETA  COOL  DEAL  ELSE  FLEW  GOOD  HOPE  IBEX

 Now, suppose that your opponent guesses the letter 'E.' You now need to tell your opponent which letters in the word you've "picked" are E's.
 Of course, you haven't picked a word, and so you have multiple options about where you reveal the E's.
-Here's the above word list, with E's highlighted in each word:

-	ALLY BETA COOL DEAL ELSE FLEW GOOD HOPE IBEX

 If you'll notice, every word in your word list falls into one of five "word families:"

 - `----`, which contains the word `ALLY`, `COOL`, and `GOOD`.
 - `-E--`, containing `BETA` and `DEAL`.